How much control does your company have over its sales? How much direct contact does your company have with your customers?

 If you’re not in direct contact with customers, how do you know they’re seeing your best side?

-This is where the direct sales model comes in.
-With this sales model, your company is in direct contact with its customers, either through your website or through your sales reps.
+This is where the direct sales model shines: your company maintains direct customer contact via your website or sales reps, controlling the experience and the brand.

 Let’s discuss: